 Monaco: Domestic Corporate Taxation

-Scope of Income Tax
+Scope of Corporate Tax

-Thus business profits tax is not levied on:
+Hence profit tax is not levied on:

 - Non-resident entities in any line of business, residence being determined by the residence of the directors, officers and main shareholders and the location of board meetings.